Raspberry Barbecue Sauce

-Raspberries replace the traditional tomatoes in this unique barbecue sauce shared by Garnet Pirre of Helena, Montana.
+Raspberries replace the traditional tomatoes in this unique barbecue sauce.
 Red pepper flakes add a little kick to the thick ruby-red sauce.
-"This is great over chicken breasts or pork tenderloin," Garnet reports.
-"Brush on the sauce near the end of the grilling time>"
+Great over chicken breasts or pork tenderloin, brush on the sauce near the end of the grilling time. —Garnet Pirre, Helena, Montana

 - 3 garlic cloves, peeled

 - 1 teaspoon molasses

 - 1/4 to 1/2 teaspoon crushed red pepper flakes